-Belexa Development Consultants wishes to thank proponents of the proposed Soit Sugar Factory specifically Mr. Benard Soi, Mr. Alfred Soi and Mr. Stanley Soi among others who commissioned this ESIA.
-We are highly indebted to the area MCA of Kilgoris ward Mr. Leina Morintat who sacrificed his time to attend the Public and Stakeholder's meetings and even helped in stakeholders' mobilization.
-We also wish to thank all the stakeholders and other local leaders for their input, the area chiefs for support for their immense assistance in mobilizing participants.
-We express our gratitude to the general public and members of Olmismis community.
-Finally, appreciate the entire team of Belexa Development, MK Changwony & Associates and all Consultants who participated in conducting this ESIA Report by providing necessary assistance, information and relevant documentation including feasibility studies.
+Belexa Development Consultants wishes to thank proponents of the proposed Muwariziki Sugar Factory who commissioned this ESIA.
+We are highly indebted to the County Government of Homabay through the office of the Governor, the County Commissioner and the area chiefs who formed part of key Stakeholder's and even helped in stakeholders' mobilization.
+We also wish to thank all the stakeholders and other local leaders for their input.
+We highly express our gratitude to the general public and members of the community.
+Finally, we must appreciate the entire team at Belexa Development Consultants, MK Changwony & Associates, CSI International and all consultants who participated in conducting this ESIA Report by providing necessary assistance, information and relevant documentation including feasibility studies.